m-daniela/chat-app/Notes/Final/thesis4.md

 <!-- # Abstract

 End to end encryption has become more popular and used by various chat applications, but little analysis has been conducted.
 In this thesis, I will present some of the popular protocols along with an overview of past or present vulnerabilities.
 Among these, novel algorithms and techniques are also discussed, along with efforts made in oreder to increase their effectiveness and security.
-A brief introduction of the topic is given in [Section 1](#introduction) and more details are given in [Section 3](#existing-technologies), with some theoretical notions explained in [Section 2](#theoretical-aspects).
+A brief introduction of the topic is given in [Chapter 1](#introduction) and more details are given in [Chapter 3](#existing-technologies), with some theoretical notions explained in [Chapter 2](#theoretical-aspects).

 The application aims to provide a comparative overview between encrypted and unencrypted chats using a feature called "third party view", as well as risks of the lack of protection for user and message metadata.
-More about the technologies used and the application is available in [Section 4](#technologies-used) and [Section 5](#the-application).
+More about the technologies used and the application is available in [Chapter 4](#technologies-used) and [Chapter 5](#the-application).

-[Section 6](#conclusions) is reserved for the conclusions and a final overview of the discussed notions.
+[Chapter 6](#conclusions) is reserved for the conclusions and a final overview of the discussed notions.

 \pagenumbering{gobble}
 \newpage -->

 # Introduction

 As online communication gained more popularity, using instant messaging applications has become a standard in our quotidian lives.
-Therefore, the users need assurance that their conversations remain private and that there is no third party spying on them.
+Therefore, the users need assurance that their conversations remain private and that they are not interceped and spied on.

 Messaging applications with end-to-end encryption have been around since 2012, with iPhone's iMessage and Threema, then Signal in 2013.
 This practice became more popular in 2016, when Whatsapp announced the introduction of end-to-end encryption by default in the application[@whatsapp_whitepaper] and Facebook Messenger added the Secret Chats feature with similar properties [@facebook_signal], [@facebook].
-Also, Signal was given constatly given endorsement throughout the time [@snowden], [@elon].
+Also, Signal has received constant endorsement throughout the time [@snowden], [@elon].

 End-to-end encryption is used to protect the privacy of the messages sent between two or more participants, as they are in transit or at rest, with the intended recipients being the only ones that can decrypt and read the messages.
 Thus, the third parties, like service providers, servers, governments etc. interested in intercepting the data sent are unable to see the actual plaintext and there is no need for the users to trust them.
 Also, the messages' contents are protected against possible data breaches.

 Moreover, compliance with regulations regarding data privacy and security becomes easier for the service providers.

 But the cost of benefits is paid with a number of limitations.
 An example would be user matadata collection, which can be used for surveillance, detecting the social graph, advertising.
-This issue was tackled by Signal with its Sealed Sender feature[@sealed_sender].
+This issue was tackled by Signal with its Sealed Sender feature [@sealed_sender].

-Also, backdoors are heavily requested by governments in order to protect the citizens and national security [@justice_dep], [@eu] and, therefore, spam and abuse becomes harder to control on end-to-end encrypted platforms.
-More will be discussed in [Section 2](#theoretical-aspects), along with a brief presentation of the cryptographic concepts used throughout the thesis.
+Also, spam, abuse and criminal activity become harder to control on end-to-end encrypted platforms, therefore backdoors are heavily requested by governments in order to protect the citizens and national security [@justice_dep], [@eu].
+More will be discussed in [Chapter 2](#theoretical-aspects), along with a brief presentation of the cryptographic concepts used throughout the thesis.

-The aim of this thesis is to create an overview of the end-to-end encryption protocols in popular instant messaging apps and their mechanisms and to explore the ways in which they handle various issues, including the aforementioned ones.
-The topics that will be discussed are their current implementations and innovations in the field, as well as past security issues.
-The protocols analyzed are Signal, MTProto, Signcryption, Letter Sealing and Threema, in [Section 3](#existing-technologies).
+The aim of this thesis is to create an overview of the end-to-end encryption protocols in popular instant messaging apps.
+These protocols are Signal, MTProto, Signcryption, Letter Sealing and Threema.
+The analyses will start with a general presentation of how they work and a bit of version history, then the novel technologies that they are implementing.
+For each protocol, security issues regarding the protocols themselves or the applications using them are addressed, along with their results and proposed solutions.
+The updates made to the protocols and applications are also highlighted in this section.

+These are available in [Chapter 3](#existing-technologies).
+At the end, a similar approach is adopted for group messaging, with an overview of the current state of the Messaging Layer Security (MLS) protocol.

-The final section, [Section 6](#conclusions) is reserved for a final comparison and conclusions.
+The last chapter, [Chapter 6](#conclusions), is reserved for a final comparison between the protocols and conclusions.

 ## The application

+I have developed a messaging application along with this thesis and its objective is to highlight the implications of using unencrypted applications and the availability of metadata.

-The application is a web-based instant messaging application which provides end-to-end encryption, by default, for both private and group chats.
-It supports sending text messages and attachments.
+It is a web-based instant messaging application which provides end-to-end encryption for text messages and attachments, by default, for both private and group chats.

 In order to illustrate the differences between end-to-end encrypted and unencrypted messaging applications, on a simplified scale, the user can initiate unencrypted chats with other users.
-To have a better view of the implications of this, they can choose to "see through a third party's view", which shows what is available to the server and anyone controlling it, including metadata and messages in plaintext, for unencrypted chats.
+To have a better view of the implications of this, they can use the feature called "third party view", which shows what is available to the server and anyone controlling it.
+This includes the message and user metadata and, for the unencrypted conversations, the messages in plaintext.

-The frameworks, libraries and platforms that were used for this application are presented in [Section 4](#technologies-used) and details about the implementation and aplication are given in [Section 5](#the-application).
+The frameworks, libraries and platforms that were used for this application are presented in [Chapter 4](#technologies-used) and details about the implementation and aplication are given in [Chapter 5](#the-application).

 \newpage